 The key is to remember that this is not your fault.
 Sometimes we can’t control how the economy impacts our income.
 We’ve recently heard in the news that companies are laying off employees, cutting hours or reporting loss in income due the recent events happening around the world.

-Today I want to share how to survive a sudden drop in income so you can pay your bills, adjust your budget and continue working towards your financial goals.
+Today I want to share how to survive financially after a job loss so you can pay your bills, adjust your budget and continue working towards your financial goals.
 Use these tips as a starter guide on how to budget when you lose your job.

 - 5 things to do before creating a budget